HEDGEROW DEFENDERS

 Picture

-Where you see blossom, there will be fruit in the autumn.
+Where there is blossom, as pictured above, there will be fruit in the autumn.

-Safe cover for nesting wildlife will be ready in spring.
+Safe places for nesting wildlife will be ready by early spring.

-On most of the hedgerows we see now, there is no blossom.
+On most of the hedgerows we see across the landscape now, there is no blossom or fruit.

-No fruit, no shelter, no nest sites, no sustainable growth.
+No food, no shelter, no nest sites, no sustainable growth.

 Hedges like this provide no food or shelter for wildlife, so countless species have locally died out.
 Many that were common a few years ago are now endangered.